Eckenroth

 Eckenroth is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Langenlonsheim-Stromberg, whose seat is in Langenlonsheim.
+The population is 225 as of May 2025.

 Geography

 Location

 Eckenroth lies below Schindeldorf, an outlying centre of Stromberg, on the opposite side of the dale from the Steyerberg.
 Bingen am Rhein lies roughly 10 km to the east-northeast, while Bad Kreuznach lies some 12 km to the south-southeast.

 Neighbouring municipalities

 Clockwise from the north, Eckenroth's neighbours are the town of Stromberg and the municipality of Schweppenhausen.
 Also lying right nearby, but not bordering on Eckenroth, is the municipality of Schöneberg to the west.

 History

 Just when Eckenroth, the smallest village in the Verbandsgemeinde, came into being cannot be determined with any accuracy.
 It is assumed, however, that this happened about the year 900, when it was built on ruins left behind by the Romans after their centuries in the region.
 In 1156, it was one of the forest villages held by the counts palatine, and in 1190, it said in the directory of fiefs kept by the House of Bolanden that Ogelrode, as the village was then known, was a branch of the parish of Leibersheim (Waldlaubersheim), and that it was there that the villagers had to send their tithes.
 The parish itself was held by Count Werner of Bolanden as a fief from Count Lon.
 A half share of the right of patronage and a part of his tithes from the cropfields and vineyards were transferred by Werner of Bolanden in 1282 to the knight Sir Emilrich of Schonenburg as an enfeoffment.
 Repeatedly, the village's name has changed in spelling.
 One archaic spelling has already been mentioned, but then there were two – Ockenrait and Oeckenrod – in the Stromberg taxation register.